 Lampo has received a grant from the Carl & Marilynn Thoma Art Foundation that will make it possible to bring writer Nora Khan to Chicago.
 On December 1 she joins artist Steven Warwick to present Fear Indexing the X-Files, in a lecture and performance reading at the Lampo Annex.
 Khan and Warwick analyze key episodes of the television series … Continued

-In his Chicago debut, artist James Hoff presents new four-channel sound work using computer viruses to infect beats, where the mutated results become the building blocks for new compositions.
+In his first Chicago performance, artist James Hoff presents a new four-channel sound work using computer viruses to infect beats, where the mutated results become the building blocks for new compositions.

 Hoff’s interest in computer viruses lies in their ability to self-distribute through (and ultimately disrupt) networks of communication.
 His agency as an artist centers on placing these parasitic forms into pre-existing genres, such as dance music.